 Throughout Welsh history’s often troubled passage, when the death knell for Welsh nationhood has apparently sounded, patriotism has re-emerged to challenge and protect.
 Time and again, that mysterious allure has brought men and women to the fore, all united in the moral cause to safeguard that which defines the Welsh nation.
 And so, it was in the 1960s, that same inexplicable force led men to lay explosives in the name of Welsh cultural identity; despite appalling risk, to both themselves and to others.
 In writing Hands Off Wales, I believed that it was time that these events were given their rightful place within the rich, lurid pages of Welsh historical writing.

 In June 2019, to coincide with the fiftieth anniversary of the Royal Investiture, my biography of John Jenkins, the former director general of Mudiad Amddiffyn Cymru, was published by y Lolfa.
 Entitled, John Jenkins: The Reluctant Revolutionary? the biography is regarded by Jenkins as ‘a warts-and-all account of my life’.
-The book is based on 15 years of interviews and took 2 1/2 years to write-up.
+The book is based on 15 years of interviews and took two-and-a-half years to write-up.
 But my interviews were not restricted to John Jenkins.
 I also interviewed former police, politicians, the military, the judiciary and a world-renowned child psychologist; so too, former members of MAC and their families.
 I did so, in order to ascertain a broader understanding of the matters under review.
 Nevertheless, as a consequence of this 15 years of extensive contact between me and John, it has been suggested that I know John Jenkins better than anybody – and certainly with regards his orchestration of the militancy as exercised by Mudiad Amddiffyn Cymru.
 Throughout the period of my somewhat exhaustive research, and most notably in the 2 years prior to completing the book, I was informed of many fascinating facts: both in relation to those factors which formed John Jenkins’ character, but also the MAC protest – which until the publication of John Jenkins: The Reluctant Revolutionary? was completely outside the public domain.
 The result, I have been informed, is a fascinating and highly engaging account of Jenkins’ life, which in its meticulous attention to detail, finally throws light on the enigmatic and complex John Barnard Jenkins and the 1960s militant campaign by MAC that he so effectively led.

 In winter 2020, to coincide with the 55th anniversary of the opening of Llyn Celyn, it is expected that my third title, Tryweryn: New Dawn? will be published by y Lolfa.
 I am currently writing the manuscript; and as a consequence of discussions with historians and cultural commentators, I am let to believe that this will be the definitive account of the ‘Tryweryn’ story.
 In unprecedented detail, Tryweryn: New Dawn? addresses the judicial journey of the Tryweryn Reservoir Bill.
 But it also highlights the impact that the construction of Llyn Celyn had on those directly affected and the political concessions to Wales, which, some believe, were subsequently afforded the Welsh nation as a result of the valley’s controversial flooding.